theodoreOnzGit/spiceSharpFluidFlowSolver/documentation/theory/fluidPipeTheory/fluidPipeTheory.md

 $$f (Re)* Re^2 = \frac{32 Be}{ (\frac{4L}{D})^3
 }$$

+Now we have our equation being fully nondimensional.
-From this we can find the differential
+From this we can find the differential.

+It is also very important to our computation algorithms that one pressure drop value corresponds to one Re value.

+So we don't have the problem of one friction factor value corresponding to two Re values.

 $$\frac{d(Be)}{d(Re)}  = \frac{d(Be)}{d \Delta p} * \frac{d \Delta p}{d (Re)}
 $$